alexanderbrodko/expl/README.md

 		// here can be any param that you need; maybe color or extra update function?
 		"size": 10
 	}
+};

+// create manager
+let expl = new Explosions();

+// add fx
-}, pause); // optional delay
+expl.add(fx, pause); // optional delay

-// update
+// dont forget to update
 expl.update(dt);

-// draw
+// draw in any way possible
 for (let e of expl) if (e.t > 0) { // avoid particles waiting to start
-	let progress = e.t / e. ttl; // can animate opacity or any other propery you need; DIY thing
+	let progress = e.t / e. ttl; // can animate opacity or any other propery you need; DIY

 	// Virtual space is GL like: -1 to 1.
 Screen center is (0, 0).
-Y axis id directed to bottom.
-	// But can draw in any way possible e.x, e.y, e.params; // use this to draw
+Y axis id directed to bottom. e.x, e.y, e.params; // use this to draw
 }